Tuesday, September 16, 2025

 -- Joscha Bach, Nov.
 6, 2024 on X

 In the quote above, Bach focuses on confirmatory evidence -- what AI and humans can do rather than what they can't -- missing both the key argument in favor of Chomsky's computational-generative program and that program's argument against neural network LLMs as a natural language model.
-His comment may also be exaggerating the success of neural networks, but let's set that aside.
+Bach's comment may also be exaggerating the success of neural networks, but let's set that one aside.

 Focusing on confirmation while ignoring discomfirmatory evidence or counterfactual support is quite common in human reasoning.
 And Bach's is a common response to Chomsky: if AI can produce natural language better than a computational model, humans must not need an innate hardwired syntax program.
 Children could learn all of language simply by bottom-up empirical impressions, no need for a top-down, evolutionary preset computational grammar.